damani42/explainstack/README.md

 - **🎯 Auto-Selection**: Automatically suggests the best agent for your request
 - **🔄 Agent Switching**: Easy switching between agents during conversation
 - **🌐 Multi-Backend**: Supports OpenAI, Claude, and Gemini for optimal performance and cost
+- **🔐 Optional Authentication**: Personal accounts with custom configurations and preferences

 ### 🛠️ Core Capabilities
 - 📝 **Code explanation**: Understand what a Python snippet does, line by line.